New Trade Alert for (EEM)

 No Rate Hikes… Emerging Opportunity

-That Dollar strength damaged Emerging Markets that have lost 10% in the last year compared to the 5% S&P broad market barometer gain over that time frame.
+That Dollar strength damaged Emerging Markets that have lost 15% in the last year even after this major EEM recovery off the extreme lows.

 Instead of buying long shares, a stock substitution strategy limits risk to the premium paid with unlimited upside profit potential.
 Less capital is required and the risk is less in dollar terms than buying shares outright.